shezcode/siljoq/README.md

 ## About

-Landing & Product page for a mock startup.
+Landing & Product page for a mock startup. &nbsp;
-Design oriented.
+Design oriented. &nbsp;
-Most of the stuff is non-functional.
+Most of the stuff is non-functional. &nbsp;